sedunne/docker-gophernicus/README.md

 # Alpine Gophernicus Docker Image

-(unofficial) Docker image for the [Gophernicus](http://gophernicus.org/software/gophernicus/) Gopher server.
+(unofficial) Docker image for the [Gophernicus](https://github.com/kimholviala/gophernicus) Gopher server.

-This image is built from the Alpine:latest image, and fetches the Gophernicus source from the authors server.
+This image is built from the Alpine:latest image, and fetches the Gophernicus source from the master Github branch.
 Images are automatically built from my [GitHub repo](https://github.com/sedunne/docker-gophernicus).

 ### Use via Docker Hub